Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/Configuring-Your-Server.md

 ### `server-ip`

-Set if you want the server to a particular IP.
+The player should set this if they want the server to bind to a particular IP.
+This is most common if you have multiple IPs for a particular machine.

-Strongly recommended to leave this blank.
+For almost all uses, this should be blank.

+You can read into specific use cases [here](https://www.minecraftforum.net/forums/support/server-support-and/1920697-advanced-server-properties-ip-and-port-settings), if you believe that it may be necessary.

 ### `allow-nether`